 2007 The Anatomy of Faith and the Quest for Reason.
 Let My People Think Broadcast Archives, Ravi Zacharias International Ministries.

-Scott Lanser is Executive Director of ABR, and has served as a pastor in Lancaster County, PA for the past 20 years.
+Scott Lanser is the Executive Director of ABR, and has served as a pastor in Lancaster County, PA for the past 20 years.